petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 it can sound a bit daunting,
 but Calkit has some tooling to make it a bit easier.
-Basically, Docker is going to let us create isolated reproducible environments in which to run software and will keep track of which environments belong to this project in the `calkit.yaml` file.
+Basically, Docker is going to let us create isolated reproducible environments in which to run commands and will keep track of which environments belong to this project in the `calkit.yaml` file.

 Let's create an OpenFOAM-based Docker environment and build stage with: